GiorgosNik/spotube-package/README.md

 - Using the most relevant link, download the video in the highest possible quality, and convert to .mp3 format.
 - Query the LyricsGenius API to retrieve the song lyrics, if available.
 - Edit the .mp3 tags of the downloaded song to set the artist and album information, add the lyrics and set the cover art.
+- Optionally, normalize the volume level of all downloaded `.mp3` files, to remedy the possible volume difference of YouTube videos from one another.

 ## Obtaining API keys